Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Introduction

 \section{Introduction}

-Graphene, besides being considered as a candidate for traditional electronics \cite{novoselov2012roadmap}, has recently found applications in emerging fields such as spintronic devices \cite{roche2015graphene,piquemal2020spin}, offering long spin lifetimes and long spin propagation lengths \cite{han2014graphene}.
-While graphene exhibits negligible intrinsic spin-orbit coupling (SOC), it can be amplified by a proximity effect \cite{avsar2014spin}, for example when integrated with a heavier atom \cite{marchenko2012giant,calleja2015spatial,klimovskikh2017spin}.
+Graphene, besides being considered as an interesting candidate for traditional electronics \cite{novoselov2012roadmap}, has recently found applications in spintronics \cite{roche2015graphene,piquemal2020spin}, offering long spin lifetimes and long spin propagation lengths \cite{han2014graphene}.
+While graphene exhibits negligible intrinsic spin-orbit coupling (SOC), it can be amplified by proximity effects \cite{avsar2014spin, anadon2021engineering}, for example when integrated with a heavier atom \cite{marchenko2012giant,calleja2015spatial,klimovskikh2017spin}.
 In addition, it has been shown that the graphene-ferromagnet interface enhances interfacial perpendicular magnetic anisotropy (PMA) \cite{rougemaille2012perpendicular, ajejas2018unraveling} in Co/heavy metal (HM) stacks.
-This improvement is generated by the enhancement of orbital magnetic moment anisotropy promoted by the presence of Gr through the hybridization between the $\pi$-band of Gr with the 3d-orbital of Co \cite{ajejas2018unraveling,blanco2021large}, extending the Co thickness range for exhibiting PMA up to 4 nm.
-Further, such Gr/Co interfaces present sizeable Dzyaloshinskii-Moriya interaction (DMI) \cite{yang2018significant,ajejas2018unraveling}, which is critical for stabilizing skyrmionic spin textures \cite{fert2013skyrmions} being particularly interesting in the case of graphene \cite{olleros2020intrinsic}, as the interfacial magnetic interactions may be efficiently electrically tuned. \\
+This improvement is due to the enhancement of orbital magnetic moment anisotropy promoted by the presence of Gr through the hybridization between the $\pi$-band of Gr with the 3d-orbital of Co \cite{ajejas2018unraveling,blanco2021large}, extending the Co thickness range for exhibiting PMA up to 4 nm.
+Further, such Gr/Co interfaces present sizeable Dzyaloshinskii-Moriya interaction (DMI) \cite{ajejas2018unraveling, yang2018significant}, which is critical for stabilizing skyrmionic spin textures \cite{fert2013skyrmions} and is particularly interesting in the case of graphene \cite{olleros2020intrinsic}, as the interfacial magnetic interactions may be efficiently electrically tuned.

-At the same time, the recent discovery of ferroelectricity in doped \HfO{} thin films \cite{boscke2011ferroelectricity} has opened up a new avenue for ferroelectric research, with many benefits compared to classic perovskite materials \cite{bhalla2000perovskite}.
-Perovskite films are typically $\sim$70 nm thick, compared to $\sim$5-20 nm for hafnia ferroelectrics, which limits device scaling.
-Further, \HfO-based ferroelectrics profit from CMOS-compatibility \cite{park2018review}.
-This offers new opportunities for the integration of ferroelectric films in non-volatile memory devices such as capacitor-based random access memories, ferroelectric field-effect transistors and ferroelectric tunnel junctions \cite{martin2013downscaling, fujii2016first, max2018ferroelectric, covi2021ferroelectric}.\\
+At the same time, the discovery of ferroelectricity in doped \HfO{} thin films \cite{boscke2011ferroelectricity} has opened up a new avenue for ferroelectric research, with many benefits compared to classic perovskite materials, particularly for process integration \cite{park2018review}. \HfO{} films deposited via atomic layer deposition (ALD) provide good process compatibility with chemical vapor deposition (CVD), which has been demonstrated as a promising technique for the scalable growth of single-layer graphene \cite{reina2009large}.
+The high quality and versatility of \HfO{} films has already been demonstrated in non-volatile memory devices such as capacitor-based random access memories, ferroelectric field-effect transistors (FETs) and ferroelectric tunnel junctions \cite{martin2013downscaling, fujii2016first}.